The Transfer Pricing Law Review: Denmark

 In line with the general trend in international tax, Denmark is in the process of implementing the OECD Base Erosion and Profit Shifting (BEPS) initiatives.
 Most notably, Denmark has signed the Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting (MLI).
 The overall purpose of the MLI is to effectuate the BEPS Actions 2, 6, 7 and 14.

 Along with legislative developments in relation to the BEPS project, a number of transfer pricing cases are pending before the courts and the outcomes of these cases have been long awaited and are expected to shed light on the interpretation of existing transfer pricing legislation.

-1 Martin Bay was at the time of writing a lawyer, and Henrik Stig Lauritsen is a partner, at Horten Law Firm.
-The information in this chapter is accurate as at June 2019.
+1 Martin Bay is a lawyer and Henrik Stig Lauritsen is a partner at Horten Law Firm.

 2 Skattekontrolloven § 38.

 4 Bekendtgørelse om dokumentation af prisfastsættelsen af kontrollerede transaktioner, BEK nr 1297 af 31/10/2018.